Naval Battle of Guadalcanal: Washington to the rescue

 The Japanese ships continued to concentrate their fire on South Dakota and none detected Washington approaching to within 9000 yd.
 Washington was tracking a large target (Kirishima) for some time but refrained from firing since there was a chance it could be South Dakota.
 Washington had not been able to track South Dakotas movements because she was in a blind spot in Washingtons radar and Lee could not raise her on the radio to confirm her position.
 When the Japanese illuminated and fired on South Dakota, all doubts were removed as to which ships were friend or foe.
-From this close range, Washington opened fire and quickly hit Kirishima with at least 20 main battery shells and at least 17 secondary ones, disabling all of Kirishimas main gun turrets, causing major flooding, and setting her aflame.
+From this close range, Washington opened fire and pummeled Kirishima with between eight and 20 main battery shells, and at least 17 secondary ones, disabling all of Kirishimas main gun turrets, causing major flooding, and setting her aflame.
 (Note: The number of actual hits is a matter of conjecture.
 USS Washington observed eight main battery hits.
 The US Strategic Bombing Survey estimated 9 major caliber and 40 secondary battery hits based on one postwar interview with a junior officer.
 Kirishimas damage control officer identified 20 main battery hits and 17 five-inch hits on a schematic drawing, including several underwater hits which would have been invisible to Washington.
 Examination of the wreck has confirmed the location of three of these underwater hits, lending credence to his account.)
 Kirishima was hit below the waterline and suffered a jammed rudder, causing her to circle uncontrollably to port.
 Washington also fired on Atago with her secondary battery, lightly damaging the cruiser with a single 5-inch (127 mm) shell hit.

 At 00:25, Kondo ordered all of his ships that were able to, to converge and destroy any remaining U.S. ships.
 Having just joined the battle upon hearing of the engagement, the destroyers Kagerō and Oyashio fired their torpedoes at Washington, but none of them hit the battleship, while the other surviving U.S. ships had already departed the battle area.
 Washington steered a northwesterly course toward the Russell Islands to draw the Japanese force away from Guadalcanal and the presumably damaged South Dakota.
 The Japanese ships finally sighted Washington and launched several torpedo attacks, but she avoided all of them and also avoided running aground in shallow waters.
 At length, believing that the way was clear for the transport convoy to proceed to Guadalcanal (but apparently disregarding the threat of air attack in the morning), Kondo ordered his remaining ships to break contact and retire from the area about 01:04, which most of the Japanese warships complied with by 01:30.